openhatch/in-person-event-handbook/index.rst

 Project setup
 =============

 In our experience, project setup is the single biggest barrier to participation.
 We’ve seen (and run!) events where participants spent most of their time just getting their development environment set up and becoming acquainted with the project.
-If your goal is for newcomers to make contributions, figure out how long you think it *should* take to get set up.
+If your goal is for newcomers to make contributions, estimate how long you think it will take them to set your project up.
 Then find a friend or two who's not familiar with your project to test and see how long it *really* takes.
 You can also find someone to help you do this in `#openhatch <http://openhatch.readthedocs.org/en/latest/contributor/chat_on_irc.html>`_.

 Documenting and improving the process beforehand can save everyone a lot of time and energy.
 If you know that a part of your project will inevitably be time-consuming, make sure participants know to expect that.

 All of the information below should be documented in a README at the top level of your source repository.
-Other places put the info include a “Want to contribute?” section of your project website, and/or you can include a link to the README in the signature of your mailing list or in the status bar of your IRC channel.
+Other places to put the info include a “Want to contribute?” section of your project website, and/or you can include a link to the README in the signature of your mailing list or in the status bar of your IRC channel.

 How to find the project’s community/maintainers
 +++++++++++++++++++++++++++++++++++++++++++++++